wilsonmar/gapi-node/README.md

 This page can be reached again by clicking the APIs link within the APIs & auth menu at the left of the screen.

 6. Bookmark the URL in your browser for each specific API project.
-7. Click the blue Enable an API button for a list of Google services enabled.
+7. Click the blue **Enable an API** button for a list of Google services enabled.
-8. Scroll down the list to click on the link to URL Shortener API.
+8. Scroll down the list to click on the link to **URL Shortener API**.
 The response is:

 ...   ![Console authorize](http://www.merc.tv/img/fig/goo-console.authorize-api.png "Console authorize")

 9. As before, click to the left of the OFF switch to turn it ON.

 ...   ![Console authorize](http://www.merc.tv/img/fig/goo-console.accept.png "Console authorize")

+The API is moved to the top section of active APIs.

 10. Click the checkbox, then the blue Accept button.